Pop Culture Madness!

 - Also from Dwight Eisenhower's Farewell Address to the Nation

-JFK said "I do ask every publisher, every editor, and every newsman in the nation to reexamine his own standards, and to recognize the nature of our country's peril." (and much more), in a speech given to the, American Newspaper Publishers Association, on April 27, 1961.
+JFK said, “I do ask every publisher, every editor, and every newsman in the nation to reexamine his standards, and to recognize the nature of our country’s peril.” (and much more), in a speech given to the American Newspaper Publishers Association, on April 27, 1961.

 1961 Pop Culture History

-Washington DC. residents were officially allowed to vote on Presidential Elections, thanks to the 23rd amendment.
+Washington DC.
+Residents were officially allowed to vote in Presidential Elections, thanks to the 23rd Amendment.

 1961's Hurricane Debby was the only hurricane to make landfall in Ireland.

-The first Six Flags amusement park opened near Dallas Texas.
-Named "Six Flags Over Dallas," it was named after the six different flags Texas has over the past few hundred years.
+The first Six Flags amusement park opened near Dallas, Texas.
+“Six Flags Over Dallas” was named after the six different flags Texas has over the past few hundred years.

-HAL9000 the computer in 2001: A Space Odyssey sings 'Daisy, Daisy' (Daisy Bell) when he gets turned off beacuse it was the first song ever to be sang by a computer (in 1961 by IBM7094)
+HAL9000, the computer in 2001: A Space Odyssey, sings ‘Daisy, Daisy’ (Daisy Bell) when he gets turned off because it was the first song ever to be sung by a computer (in 1961 by IBM7094)

 Human rights organization Amnesty International was founded in London.

-Amnesty International was founded in 1961 after Peter Benenson read in the newspaper that 2 Portuguese students were sentenced to 7 years of prison for doing a toast to freedom.
+Amnesty International was founded in 1961 after Peter Benenson read in the newspaper that 2 Portuguese students were sentenced to 7 years of prison for making a toast to freedom.

-The newest B-52 bomber in use by the USAF was built in 1961 and it's expected to be in service up until 2040.
+The newest B-52 bomber in use by the USAF was built in 1961 and is expected to be in service until 2040.

-The concept of "famous for being famous" was invented by the historian and social theorist Daniel J. Boorstin.
-The celebrity, he wrote, is a person "known for his well-knownness."
+The concept of “famous for being famous” was invented by the historian and social theorist Daniel J. Boorstin.
+He wrote that The celebrity is “known for his well-knownness.”
 The line was in his book, The Image: A Guide to Pseudo-events in America.

-Black and Decker introduced the first cordless power drill, powered by nickle-cadmium.
+Black and Decker introduced the first cordless power drill, powered by nickel-cadmium.

 Pampers disposable diapers were available for the first time.

-Guitar distortion in Marty Robbins 1961 song Don't Worry was due to an electrical fault in the guitarist's amp.
-Other musicians sought to recreate this "fuzz" sound leading to the first purpose-designed commercial distortion circuit being released in 1962.
+The guitar distortion in Marty Robbin’s 1961 song Don’t Worry was due to an electrical fault in the guitarist’s amp.
+Other musicians sought to recreate this “fuzz” sound, releasing the first purpose-designed commercial distortion circuit in 1962.

-William Castle directed 1961's Homicidal - designed with a 45 second 'fright break' near the climax of the film where scared patrons could walk out and receive a refund from a cardboard booth called 'Coward's Corner'
+William Castle directed 1961’s Homicidal – designed with a 45-second ‘fright break’ near the film’s climax where scared patrons could walk out and receive a refund from a cardboard booth called ‘Coward’s Corner.’

 Laura Bullion, the female outlaw member of Butch Cassidy and the Sundance Kid's gang, the Wild Bunch, lived until 1961.

-Clarence Earl Gideon, after being arrested in 1961 for stealing $5 in change and a few bottles of beer, appealed to the US Supreme Court, which established the right to an appointed attorney.
+After being arrested in 1961 for stealing $5 in change and a few bottles of beer, Clarence Earl Gideon appealed to the US Supreme Court, which established the right to an appointed attorney.

-Ibuprofen was introduced to the public, and that became available as an over-the-counter drug in 1984.
+Ibuprofen was introduced to the public, and it became available as an over-the-counter drug in 1984.

 Dan Rather was responsible for the first-ever display of a meteorological surveillance radar on television.
 It may have helped convince an estimated 350,000 people to evacuate their homes from the path of Hurricane Carla.